UmangRajpara13/Login/README.md

 To run the application

->create virtual environment
+create virtual environment and activate

->install requirements
+>pip3 install -r requirements.txt

-and finally
+then

 >python3 application.py